Session 3 - Module A: Advanced Orchestration Patterns¶

 # Intelligent merging strategy based on quality and performance

-merged_research = self._merge_research_intelligently(research_results, branch_performance)
+merged_ingestion = self._merge_ingestion_intelligently(ingestion_results, branch_performance)

-merged_analysis = self._merge_analysis_intelligently(analysis_results, branch_performance)
+merged_validation = self._merge_validation_intelligently(validation_results, branch_performance)

-# Create comprehensive integration result
+# Create comprehensive integration result for data processing

 integration_result = {